Likeyoujoker/SEG-TransNet/README.md

 This repository contains the cleaned, minimal reproducible code package prepared for the manuscript currently under submission.

-This repository is directly related to the manuscript currently submitted to The Visual Computer.
+This repository is directly related to the manuscript “Preserving Thin Geometry: Sequential Edge Gating for Structure-Aware Crack Image Super-Resolution,” currently submitted to The Visual Computer.

 If you use this code, please cite the related manuscript together with any upstream work it builds on.